JiahuaS/JiahuaS.github.io/README.md

 ## Education

+- **Doctor of Philosophy in Mathematics** - The University of Texas at Austin, Aug 2025 - Current
 - **Master of Science in Applied Mathematics** - Columbia University, Aug 2023 - May 2025
 - **Bachelor of Science in Applied Mathematics & Statistics** - University of Connecticut, Aug 2019 - May 2023